radumarias/rencrypt-python/README.md

   passwords or encrryption keys, or any other plaintext sensitive content.
 Also it's important to zeroize the data when not used anymore.**
 - **In the case of [Copy-on-write fork](https://en.wikipedia.org/wiki/Copy-on-write) you need to zeroize the memory before forking the child process.**.
-See here and [example](https://github.com/radumarias/zeroize-python?tab=readme-ov-file#zeroing-memory-before-forking-child-process) for Python.
+See here an [example](https://github.com/radumarias/zeroize-python?tab=readme-ov-file#zeroing-memory-before-forking-child-process) for Python.

 In the examples below you will see how to do it.